robertvazan/hookless/README.md

 # Hookless #

 Hookless is a [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) library for Java.
 It automatically runs dependent reactive computations whenever change is detected in any of their dependencies.
+It is nearly completely transparent to application code, because it tracks dependencies implicitly via thread-local context object.

 ## Download ##